alexmacarthur/alexmacarthur/README.md

-# HELLO.
+# I'm Alex, a developer for [Ramsey Solutions](https://www.daveramsey.com) in Nashville-ish, TN.

-I'm a web developer at [Ramsey Solutions](https://www.daveramsey.com), on fire for what I do and [why I do it](https://www.fansofourfans.com/).
+I love what I do [why I do it](https://www.fansofourfans.com/).
 Get to know me by:

 - reading [my blog](https://macarthur.me)
 - following [me on Twitter](https://twitter.com/amacarthur)